keithrbennett/wifiwand/README.md

 => 431
 ```

-However, if I forget to quote the filename:
+However, if I forget to quote the filename, the program exits:

 ```
 [2] pry(#<MacWifiView>)> File.write(x, info)